AdobeDocs/workfront.en/help/quicksilver/scenario-planner/resolve-conflicts-in-sp.md

      >
      >The amount you add to resolve the cost conflicts modify the Budget for the selected scenario and not for all the scenarios in the plan.

    * (Conditional) Close the details panel and give the initiative a higher priority to receive budget resources from the plan first, if possible.
-For information about updating initiative priority, see [Update initiative priorities in the Adobe Workfront Scenario Planner](../scenario-planner/prioritize-initiatives.md).
+For information about updating initiative priority, see [Update initiative priorities in the Scenario Planner](../scenario-planner/prioritize-initiatives.md).

-1. Click **Apply**when you make any changes to the Costs section.
+1. Click **Apply** when you make any changes to the Costs section.
 1. Click **Save plan** to save your changes.

 &nbsp;